 Nutritional Profile

-This isn't just comfort food—it's genuinely nutritious.
+This is not just comfort food—it is genuinely nutritious.
 The crab shells add bioavailable calcium.
 The vegetables and herbs bring vitamins and fiber.
 If congealed blood is included, you get iron.
 The broth is light enough to drink; the noodles and additions provide substance.
-It's a complete meal.
+It is a complete meal.

 Image by CEphoto, Uwe Aranas via Wikimedia Commons (CC BY-SA)